awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 Your launch template is configured for use with an Auto Scaling group\.
 For more information, see [Creating a launch template for an Auto Scaling group](create-launch-template.md)\.

-IAM users can create an Auto Scaling group using a launch template only if they have permissions to call the `ec2:RunInstances` action\.
+You can create an Auto Scaling group using a launch template only if you have permissions to call the `ec2:RunInstances` action\.
 For more information, see [Launch template support](ec2-auto-scaling-launch-template-permissions.md)\.

-## Creating an Auto Scaling group \(console\)<a name="create-asg-multiple-purchase-options"></a>
+## Creating an Auto Scaling group with Spot and On\-Demand Instances \(console\)<a name="create-asg-multiple-purchase-options-console"></a>

-Follow these steps to create a fleet of On\-Demand Instances and Spot Instances that you can scale\.
+Follow these steps to create a fleet of Spot Instances and On\-Demand Instances that you can scale\.

-**To create an Auto Scaling group with multiple purchase options \(console\)**
+**To create an Auto Scaling group with Spot and On\-Demand Instances**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.